 A broad generic name for the popular GNU compiler (gcc), debugger (gdb), binutils, and related software development tools.

+Any of several possible mappings of the integers from 0 to 2n-1 to a set of n-bit binary values such that only 1 bit differs between each successive binary value.
+The mapping that's typically used is formally known as binary reflected Gray code.
+Generating a set of that form involves starting with 0...000b and always flipping the rightmost bit that will give a new value.
 Applications abound.
 Consider a shaft encoder with a 4-bit parallel output.
 Encoders use brushes or optical techniques to report position; these are mechanical and, therefore, imperfect implementations.
 An encoder that outputs normal binary, if positioned between 3 (0011b) and 4 (0100b), might dither with 3 bits changing.
 The processor might read (serially) 0011b (3), 0100b (4), or 0111b (7)—the latter a hugely incorrect value.
 If a Gray code is used, the data will dither between 0010b (3) and 0110b (4); the only possible values seen by the computer are those two, both of which are off by one from each other, and either of which is a reasonable approximation of the position.

 An area of memory used for dynamic memory allocation.
 Calls to malloc() and free() and the C++ operators new and delete result in run-time manipulation of the heap.
 In Java, there is a heap and a new keyword, but no way to manually free the space.
 A garbage collector does that automatically.